I have a confession to make.

 But it’s more than just getting more sleep.
 It’s learning to get yourself in bed early, no matter what is left on your to-do list.
 It’s making sleep a higher priority than other things.
 And it’s paying attention to how much sleep you’re actually getting.

-I recently bought myself a Fitbit Charge 2 that tracks sleep incredibly well (I used to use the more inexpensive Misfit Shine, but I like the Fitbit much better—especially for sleep tracking).
+I recently bought myself a Fitbit Charge 2 that tracks sleep incredibly well.
 I have an 8 hour sleep goal per night, and it has been enlightening to me that I basically never hit that goal.
 My current sleep average for this week is 6 hours and 36 minutes.
 I can run on that sleep okay until I hit a wall in the early evening and start getting really cranky with my kids, but when I get eight hours I don’t start getting cranky until much later in the evening.

 I have two choices—I can take a nap in the afternoon (not usually feasible), or I can go to bed earlier.
 Still working on it.

 3. Moms yell when they are not eating right